imonisweet1/eventpass/README.md

 ---
 ## **Usage Instructions**
 ### ***User Registration***
-Navigate to the registration page via the Register link in the header<br>
+- Navigate to the registration page via the Register link in the header
-Fill in your username, email, and password<br>
+- Fill in your username, email, and password
-Submit the form to register.
+- Submit the form to register.
 ### ***Login***
-Navigate to the login page via the Login link in the header.<br>
+- Navigate to the login page via the Login link in the header.
-Enter your email and password.<br>
+- Enter your email and password.
-Submit the form to log in.
+- Submit the form to log in.
 ### ***View Events***
-Visit the homepage to see the list of available events.<br>
+- Visit the homepage to see the list of available events.
-Each event displays its name, date, and price.<br>
+- Each event displays its name, date, and price.
 ### ***Purchase Tickets***
-Click on an event to view its details.<br>
+- click on an event to view its details.
-Click the "Purchase Ticket" button and confirm.<br>
+- Click the "Purchase Ticket" button and confirm.
-A unique QR code will be generated for your ticket.<br>
+- A unique QR code will be generated for your ticket.
 ### ***Validate Tickets***
-Use the ticket validator system at the event venue.<br>
+- Use the ticket validator system at the event venue.
-Scan the QR code using a QR scanner or a smartphone.<br>
+- Scan the QR code using a QR scanner or a smartphone.
-The system checks the ticket's validity and updates its status.<br>
+- the system checks the ticket's validity and updates its status.

 ---
 ## **Project Structure**